 Malaysia has the highest rate of diabetes in Asia – at 17.5% with over 3.5 million Malaysians living with the condition.2

-People with diabetes are 4x more likely to develop Heart Disease.4
+People with diabetes are 4x more likely to develop Heart Disease.3

-Heart disease is the 50.3% of deaths among people with diabetes.1
+Heart disease causes 50.3% of deaths among people with diabetes.4

 Diseases such as diabetes, obesity & hypertension, are the main factors that increase heart diseases.5